 Day 5 Early morning boat ride to check out the nearby morning floating market; one of the busiest and most photogenic of the Delta’s floating markets, before heading west to the small riverside town of Chau Doc near the Cambodian border.
 Visit the sacred Sam Mountain for sunset and spectacular views before returning to Chau Doc Town in the evening.

 Day 6 Back on the Mekong for a morning departure by boat for Phnom Penh.
 Lunchtime arrival and check-in to a small, comfortable, downtown hotel.
 Time to stretch your legs with an introductory walking tour, taking in taking in the historic French Quarter, Wat Phnom and the lively waterfront area as well as giving you a feel for the bustling street-life before finishing perhaps, with sundowners at the famous Foreign Correspondents Club?

 Day 7 Departure

-Visa requirements: Visas are no longer required for citizens of many countries including the UK and the US for single-entry visits of up to 15 days.
+Visa requirements: Visas are no longer required for citizens of some countries including France, Spain, Germany, Italy and the UK for single-entry visits of up to 15 days.
 For longer visits, and for visitors from some countries, a visa must be obtained before arrival in Vietnam.
 They are available from your nearest Vietnamese embassy at a cost of about £40 (c. $60).
 Further information, as well as e-visas on arrival are available on the internet, for example www.vietnam-visa.com or www.vietnam-immigration.org

 Cambodia - No visa in advance is required.
 A 30 day visa is issued on arrival at the border (Approx. $23 plus passport photo).